pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 #  - ignore: keep the existing entry, and ignore the new entry
 #  - error: report error and quit the program
 # on-duplicate = "replace"
+# Whether to detect and resolve duplicate records (unique key conflict) when the backend is 'local'.
+# The following resolution algorithms are supported:
+#  - record: only records duplicate records to the `lightning_task_info.conflict_error_v1` table on the target TiDB.
+Note that the
+#    required version of the target TiKV is no earlier than v5.2.0; otherwise it falls back to 'none'.
+#  - none: does not detect duplicate records, which has the best performance of the three algorithms, but might lead to
+#    inconsistent data in the target TiDB.
+#  - remove: records all duplicate records to the lightning_task_info database, like the 'record' algorithm.
+But it removes all duplicate records from the target table to ensure a consistent
 #    state in the target TiDB.
 # duplicate-resolution = 'none'
 # The number of KV pairs sent in one request in the "local" backend.